LiftOffLLC/rn-audio-player/README.md

 **rn-audio-player** is a feature-rich package that allows apps to play audio from URL or file.
 Right now we are supporting IOS and Android.
 You can find the sample app using this here.

 # **`Why this package`**
-When there are existing solutions like expo-av, react-native-music-player, etc then what makes this package stands-out is the already integrated UI that comes in form of full-page player and a mini player, these UI components are fully-customizable and can be modified as per app's design theme.
-We also support background play, along with media controls and a hook that you can use directly in you app and have your own UI by extending this hook features. 😎
+When there are existing solutions like expo-av, react-native-music-player, etc then what makes this package stands-out is

+1. The already integrated UI that comes in form of full-page player and a mini player.
+2. These UI components are fully-customizable and can be modified as per app's design theme.
+3. We also support background play, along with media controls
+4. A hook that you can use directly in you app and have your own UI by extending this hook features. 😎
+5. A context that you can use to manage multiple media player sessions.

 # **`Installation`**
 **Note**- This package is supported for Node version 18 and above.